 Bruno Lhopiteau: Foreigners asked me this question a lot.
 I think, first of all, my background.
-When I started working in China at the end of 1999 for another company, I was employed by Swedish company, my market was Chinese and Swiss, the power plants.
+When I started working in China at the end of 1999 for another company, I was employed by a Swedish company, my market was Chinese power plants.
 I was involved in a lot in large scale power projects, hydropower, nuclear power at the time.
-Three gorgeous projects, for example.
+The Three Gorges, for example.
 My customers were all state-owned companies.
 That was normal for me.

 Then people were telling me, “Bruno, you work with Chinese companies.
 It must be so hard.
 They are very corrupt and they don’t pay and they don’t recognize the value of service.”
 I was like, “I’m doing very good business with those companies.
 But maybe you’re right, maybe it’s much easier to work with multinationals.”